Magirater/fhe-card-game/README.md

 # FHE Card Game

 A revolutionary card game demonstrating **Fully Homomorphic Encryption (FHE)** technology on Ethereum blockchain.
-Play against an AI bot with complete privacy - your cards remain encrypted throughout the entire game, and all comparisons happen without revealing card values.
+Play against an intelligent bot with complete privacy - your cards remain encrypted throughout the entire game, and all comparisons happen without revealing card values.

 > **⚠️ Important Note**: Currently, it's not possible to deploy the true FHE version to Zama testnet.
 The current implementation uses a **mock version** on Sepolia testnet that simulates FHE operations for demonstration purposes.